Tim Conway

-Thomas Daniel "Tim" Conway (December 15, 1933 – May 14, 2019) was an American actor, comedian, writer, and director.
+Thomas Daniel "Tim" Conway (December 15, 1933 – May 14, 2019) was an American comedian, actor, writer, and director.
 Conway is perhaps best known as a regular cast member (1975–1978) on the TV comedy-variety series The Carol Burnett Show where he portrayed his recurrent iconic characters Mister Tudball and the Oldest Man.
 Conway was known for his physical comedy.
-Over his career he received numerous accolades including five Primetime Emmy Awards and a Golden Globe Award.
+Over his career he received numerous accolades, including five Primetime Emmy Awards and a Golden Globe Award.
 He received a star on the Hollywood Walk of Fame in 1999 and was inducted into the Television Hall of Fame in 2002.